pilotmoon/PopClip-Extensions/README.md

 Fields with the type "String or Dictionary" can take either a String or Dictionary value.
 If you supply a string value, that string is always used.
 Alternatively, you can supply a dictionary mapping language code (`en`, `fr`, etc.) to a string.
 PopClip will display the appropriate string for the user's preferred language if possible, with fallback to the `en` string.

 ### Plist Troubleshooting

-If PopClip reports `Error: Missing "Extension Identifier" field`, that usually means that the `Config.plist` has malformed XML, or the XML is not a valid plist.
-(I know, the error message is misleading.
-Sorry!)

 Common reasons for malformed XML are: